skannea/qdash/README.md

  - MQTT access control list is used to restrict allowed topics
  - Automation restricts the set of entities to be accessed

 ## Credentials
+There are two types of credentials involved:
+- Username and password required to get access to the target page.
+The access control is implemented in Nginx.
+- MQTT username and password (MQTT user/pass) required to send and receive MQTT messages of specific topics.
+The access control is implemented in the MQTT broker.

-A Qdash page is a static page and the ordinary HA web server is used to load the page.
+A target page is a static page and the ordinary HA web server is used to load the page.
 That leads to a trade-off has to be made between safe password handling, a simple access administration and a good user experience.
 There are multiple ways to go:

-### MQTT credentials in the page code
+### MQTT user/pass in the page code
 In this case the page itself should not be accessable without a user login.
 The page shall be put in a protected folder and Nginx shall be set up to ask the user for username and password.
 See xxx.
 While the browser's ability to remember a site's username and password can be used, this method is easy for the user.